top of page

 Krucke is a low outside counter ward, formed by making an Unterhau from first ward.
 As a parry, it is good against low cuts, but is also good against a low thrust.

 Exercise: Your training partner is in first ward, and so are you.
-They will attack to your right side with a Krucke cut.
-You will parry this with your own Krucke cut.
+They will attack to your right side with an unterhau.
+You will parry this with your own unterhaus, forming a Krucke.
 Now you will lift your point with a rotation of your wrist and thrust them to the stomach under their buckler.

 Exercise: your training partner is in sixth ward.
 You are in halpschilt but with sword and buckler held higher than normal.
 You will circle to their left.
 They will thrust at you underneath your halpschilt to your chest or stomach.
 You will cut your sword in an anticlockwise motion in front of your buckler and into a Krucke position, displacing their thrust to the right side.
 You can now perform a low thrust in the same way you did in the previous exercise.